|

 boost the bromine level, after periods of heavy bather use

-will cause the pH to drop, unless soda ash is added.
-The low
+acidic and will cause the pH to drop, unless soda ash is

-pH is corrosive to equipment and very likely to lead to
+added.
+The low pH is corrosive to equipment and very likely

-irritating vapors.
+to lead to irritating vapors.
 Check the pH!
-You should shock, after
+You should

-periods of heavy bather use, whenever the bromine level
+shock, after periods of heavy bather use, whenever the

-bottoms out, at first signs of a loss of water quality or
+bromine level bottoms out, at first signs of a loss of water

-periodically to prevent the buildup of contaminants and
+quality or periodically to prevent the buildup of

-Sanitizer can reduce the amount of bromine required and
+Mineral Sanitizer can reduce the amount of bromine required

-provide more consistent conditions.
-I hope this information
+and provide more consistent conditions.
+I hope this

 Sincerely.
 Alan Schuster, 10/25/2007